Behodler/pyrotokens3/README.md

 1. mint and redeem have recipient addresses to improve DeFi composability and reduce the cost of minting and redeeming PyroWeth in particular.
 2. TransferFrom is correctly specified to support indirect routing such as with Uniswap's V2 Router contract.
-3. Pyroloans (disabled by default): pyroToken collateral, base token loan.
+3. Pyroloans (disabled by default): PyroToken collateral, base token loan.
 4. Flexible name generation to allow for tight ERC20 compliant tokens to be made into PyroTokens.
 5. Governance controlled whitelisted removal of fees on contracts to assist with DeFi composability.
 6. PyroToken contracts will be deployed via CREATE2, using the address of the base token as the salt.
 This will allow future contracts built on PyroTokens to determined the address of the PyroToken contract without consulting a mapping, reducing the need for a gas expensive SSLOAD operation or an external contract call.